Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Search/OfflineGeocode/README.md

 ## How it works

 1. Use the path of a .loc file to create a `LocatorTask` object.
-2. Set up `GeocodeParameters` and call `Geocode` to get geocode results.
+2. Set up `GeocodeParameters` and call `geocode` to get geocode results.

 ## Relevant API